What is an E2 Visa?

 - The seller of the business – prior to the sale and in consultation with a professional business broker – may wish to ensure their landlord is amenable to extending the lease for a future buyer of a business.

 - Usually the landlord will want to extend the lease in order to ensure a stable source of income.
-This is particularly the case in today’s post-Covid business environment.

 - If the business seller owns the commercial real estate housing the business, then that will greatly help the business qualify for the E2 Visa business buyer.

 - This shows the immigration authorities that the business is usually quite stable and has longevity.